WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 ## Logical operators

-- Finally last but not least let discuss the <mark>logical operators</mark>. <mark>&&</mark> and <mark>||</mark>.
+- Finally, last but not least, let's discuss the <mark>logical operators</mark>. <mark>&&</mark> and <mark>||</mark>.

-- Whe an we make decisions in life, we commonly use the following language:
+- When we make decisions in life, we commonly use the following language:

-	- I will goto the mall, if Mitchells and Brownstone are open.
+	- I will go to the mall, if Mitchells and Brownstone are open.

-	- I will goto the mall, if Mitchells or Brownstone are open.
+	- I will go to the mall, if Mitchells or Brownstone are open.

-- We use statements just like these to control the decision manking process in coding.
+- We use statements just like these to control the decision making process in coding.

-- Lets rewrite these two statements in code.
+- Let's rewrite these two statements in code.

-	- ("shopping" && "ice cream") The <mark>&&</mark> operator is comonly called the <mark>AND</mark>.
+	- ("shopping" && "ice cream") The <mark>&&</mark> operator is commonly called the <mark>AND</mark>.

 	- ("hiking" `||` "beach") The <mark>||</mark> operator is comonly called the <mark>OR</mark>.